alm0ra/mockafka-py/README.md

-# Mockafka: Fake Version of confluent-kafka-python
+# Mockafka: Fake Version for confluent-kafka-python & aiokafka

 # Features
 - Compatible with confluent-kafka
+- Compatible with aiokafka
 - Supports Produce, Consume, and AdminClient operations with ease.

 # TODO